Eat

 (Serves 2)

-A refreshing and zesty summer salad, which you can tailor to your spice taste.
+A refreshing and zesty summer salad, which you can tailor to your tastes.
 Chicken provides a great source of protein.
-The mango, pomegranate and lime switches up the flavour to keep things interesting.
+The mango, pomegranate and lime creates a fresh flavour to keep things interesting.

 Salad

-- 1 mango, peeled and chopped into chunks
+- One mango, peeled and chopped into chunks.

 Dressing